calebstewart/pwncat/README.md

 While this is inconvenient, it does not affect the behaviour of `pwncat`.
 All `pwncat` features will continue to function properly no matter what your prompt looks like.

+### BSD Support

+While BSD is a Unix-based kernel, in practice it's userland tools are noticeably different from their Linux counterparts.
+Due to this, many of the automated features of `pwncat` will not work or outright fail when running against a BSD based target.
+I have tried to catch all errors or edge cases, however there are likely some hiccups which haven't been fully tested against BSD.
+In any case, the stabilized shell should function within a BSD environment, but I don't provide any guarantees.

+If I find some time later down the road, I may try to stabilize `pwncat` on BSD, but for now my focus is on Linux-based distributions.
+If you'd like to contribute to making `pwncat` behave better on BSD, you are more then welcome to reach out or just fork the repo.
+As always, pull requests are welcome!